 This work is a little of a departure for me, but this has been brewing for a while.
 Those bright florescent lines have been steadily gaining ground in my paintings, letterpress and sketchbook for months.
 It took the inspiration of this piece to explode those hues to the forefront.

-Lately my work has begun to explore identity; of particular interest is my Anishinaabe heritage.
+Lately my work has begun to explore identity; of particular interest is my Anishinaabe ancestry.
 Like many Canadian families, this is complex and fraught with embedded societal racism, fear of Residential schools and broken ties with our cultural roots.
 As my father has made his own journey of making peace with these issues, a world has been opening up as he shares the past.

 Issues of cultural appropriation have been forefront in my mind, I’ve been wary of taking bits and pieces of a culture I wasn’t raised in to forge my artistic identity.
 Approaching this painting, I thought about how to best represent the place that I am coming from.
 Basing my source imagery on European settler representations of First Nations peoples was a way to not only share a lot of my early understanding of my family history, but also an act of re-appropriation.